On Lattices over Valuation Rings of Arbitrary Rank: Jordan Decompositions

 In many references (e.g., \cite{[D]}), the ordered group $\Gamma$ is considered as a subgroup of the additive group of $\mathbb{R}$.
 Such valuations are called \emph{of rank 1}.
-In particular, the \emph{discrete} valuations, in which $\Gamma\cong\mathbb{Z}$ (covering the case of the $p$-adic numbers and thier finite extensions) have rank 1.
-However, we pose no restrictions on $v$ in $\Gamma$ in this paper, hence the rank is arbitrary.
+In particular, the \emph{discrete} valuations, in which $\Gamma\cong\mathbb{Z}$ (covering the case of the $p$-adic numbers and their finite extensions) have rank 1.
+However, we pose no restrictions on $v$ or $\Gamma$ in this paper, hence the rank is arbitrary.